-Many people who develop an addiction are otherwise highly productive individuals.
+Many people who develop addiction are otherwise highly productive individuals.
 They may appear to be performing well, both privately and professionally.
 Their colleagues may have no idea they are battling addiction.

 If you are a ‘high functioning’ addict, it might precisely be because of the stressful lifestyle that’s causing you to rely on substances.
 You may abuse substances to push out negative emotions.

 Addiction is a progressive disorder.
 This means you generally do not become addicted to substances overnight.
 Instead, it’s likely your addiction has developed over many years.
 You may have begun experimenting with alcohol and drugs during your teenage years.

 When many of your friends stopped using drugs or drinking alcohol to excess, you simply continued to do so.

 What was once something you considered ‘social drinking’ or drug-using suddenly becomes something you find yourself doing alone.
 You no longer restrict your use of substances to weekends.